tarantool/doc/sphinx/reference_lua/crypto.rst

 .. _crypto:

 -------------------------------------------------------------------------------
-                            Package `crypto`
+                            Module `crypto`
 -------------------------------------------------------------------------------

 .. module:: crypto.cipher

 "Crypto" is short for "Cryptography", which generally refers to the production of a digest value from a function (usually a `Cryptographic hash function`_), applied against a string.
-Tarantool's crypto package supports ten types of cryptographic hash functions (AES_, DES_, DSS_, MD4_, MD5_, MDC2_, RIPEMD_, SHA-0_, SHA-1_, SHA-2_).
-Some of the crypto functionality is also present in the :ref:`digest` package.
+Tarantool's crypto module supports ten types of cryptographic hash functions (AES_, DES_, DSS_, MD4_, MD5_, MDC2_, RIPEMD_, SHA-0_, SHA-1_, SHA-2_).
+Some of the crypto functionality is also present in the :ref:`digest` module.
 The functions in crypto are:

 .. varfunc:: {aes128|aes192|aes256|des}.{cbc|cfb|ecb|ofb}.encrypt(string, key, initialization_vector)